 In terms of how Aldi milk compares to other milk: as far as I can tell, it’s all about the same.
 Aldi milk, whole or skim, tastes just like any other whole milk I’ve purchased, be it store brand or a regional name like the Illinois-based Prairie Farms.
 The milk seems, on balance, to last about as long as other milks I’ve purchased … which is to say it’s unpredictable.
 I never know from jug to jug whether the milk inside will go bad a few days before the expiration date or days afterward.
 This has been true of Aldi just as it’s been true of milk I’ve bought from other stores.
 I can say, though, that Aldi milk tends to be on par, and that the milk I find at Aldi usually has expiration dates as far into the future as other stores I’ve been to.

 As it does with other staples, like bread and eggs, Aldi delivers milk that looks and tastes just like its competitors, and usually (although not always) for a better price.
-Right now we can’t get whole milk in half gallons at Aldi like we can 2%, but other than that we don’t have a lot of complaints.
+Aldi also sells it in gallon and half-gallon sizes.